Isaac Benayon Sabba

-Biography
+Early life

 Isaac Sabbá was born into a Jewish family of Moroccan origin, he was the third son among five children of Primo Sabbá and Fortunata (née Benayon) Sabbá.
 His father was the son of Moroccan immigrants born in Cametá when it was the capital of the state of Grão-Pará (present Pará).
 His mother was born in Faro, Portugal; her parents were both Jewish immigrants from Morocco.
 He is a descendant of the Spanish Rabbi Abraham Saba.

 His family moved to Manaus for his older sister wedding, because his future brother-in-law had offered employment when he was 12.
 Soon he began working as an office assistant representative of his brother-in-law.
 The workload did not allow him to study, interrupting their school life in the second grade.
 However, he reserved his spare time for reading, a habit that he cultivated all his life.